adnammit/media-client/README.md

 ## Dev To-do
 * get cast/writer/director data and make it searchable and sortable
 * go through genre filter and make sure you got'em all in your default seed list
-* use the same component for SearchDetail and MediaDetail if possible
 * add special random function to home page maybe
 * replace UpNext with user-defined lists
 * add ability to make notes on your titles